New City Fellows

 • Bible and worldview

 • Works read include those by St. Augustine, Martin Luther, John Calvin, C.S.
 Lewis, Dietrich Bonhoeffer, John Stott, N.T.
-Wright, Abraham Kuyper, Tim Keller, James Davison Hunter, Martin Luther King Jr., James K.A.
+Wright, Abraham Kuyper, Christopher Wright, Tim Keller, James Davison Hunter, Martin Luther King Jr., James K.A.
 Smith, Dorothy Sayers, Vince Bacote, Andy Crouch, Karen Swallow Prior, and many contemporary writers.

 Community Formation

-• One-on-one mentorship
+• One-on-one mentorship with a seasoned leader

-• Group reflection, prayer, and discussion
+• Group discussion, prayer, and discussion

 Spiritual and Personal Development

-New City cultivates character formation and spiritual growth in our fellows through:
+The program cultivates character formation and spiritual growth in our fellows through:

 • Devotional practices and spiritual disciplines drawn from throughout Christian history

-• Three quarterly retreats
+• Quarterly retreats

 Cultural Renewal